Nigerian military says leader of IS-linked group is dead

 Associated Press

-LAGOS, Nigeria (AP) — Nigeria’s military claimed Thursday that Abu Musab al-Barnawi, the leader of an Islamic State-linked extremist group blamed for killing hundreds in the northeast, is dead.
+LAGOS, Nigeria (AP) — Nigeria’s military claimed Thursday that Abu Musab al-Barnawi, the leader of an Islamic State-linked extremist group blamed for killing hundreds in the northeast, had died.
 There was no immediate confirmation from the militants.

-Gen. Lucky Irabor, Nigeria’s chief of defense staff, told reporters: “I can authoritatively confirm to you that Abu Musab is dead.”
-He gave no further details.
-It was not possible to independently corroborate the claim and the military gave no further information about how it knew he had been killed.
+At a news conference, Nigeria’s chief of defense staff, Gen. Lucky Irabor, told reporters: “I can authoritatively confirm to you that Abu Musab is dead.”
+He gave no further information and it was not possible to independently corroborate the claim.

-Al-Barnawi’s father, Mohammed Yusuf, had been the founding leader of Boko Haram, the Islamic extremist group that has been carrying out an insurgency for more than a decade now.
-The violence has spread to neighboring Niger, Cameroon and Chad as well, destabilizing the Lake Chad region.
+The announcement came only five months after al-Barnawi and his forces claimed responsibility for killing rival extremist leader Abubakar Shekau.

-Al-Barnawi frequently clashed with the man who replaced his father, Abubakar Shekau, and broke away in 2016 to form the Islamic State in West Africa Province, or ISWAP.
+Some reports said al-Barnawi had been fatally wounded during clashes with yet another rival extremist faction, but the military gave no details about how it had confirmed his death.

-Concern has mounted about ISWAP in recent years especially when the group began targeting civilians working for international aid organizations in the northeast.
-The faction led by Shekau had appeared weakened and in May it was announced that he had been killed during clashes with fighters linked to Al-Barnawi.
+Al-Barnawi was just a teenager when his father, Mohammed Yusuf, was killed by Nigerian security forces in 2009.
+The death of the founding Boko Haram leader has fueled a more than decade-long insurgency against the Nigerian government, ultimately expanding to neighboring Niger, Chad and Cameroon as well.

-Security analysts say that Al-Barnawi, however, had failed to win over thousands of Boko Haram members who had been loyal to Shekau and many surrendered to the Nigerian military instead.
+Shekau took command of the group after Yusuf’s death, but clashed frequently over the years with al-Barnawi, who was reportedly at one point was picked instead by the Islamic State organization to lead Boko Haram.
+Instead, a breakaway faction was formed in 2016 that became known as the Islamic State in West Africa Province, or ISWAP.

-Unlike Boko Haram, which often violently targeted civilian populations, ISWAP under al-Barnawi targeted the Nigerian military and those who aided the soldiers.
+Unlike Shekau’s group, which often violently targeted civilian populations, ISWAP under al-Barnawi targeted the Nigerian military and those who aided the soldiers.
+But it drew heightened global concern when it began targeting civilians working for international aid organizations in the northeast in a series of kidnappings and killings.

-“It has always been ISWAP’s policy to establish a decent relationship with Muslim civilians, taking taxes in exchange for protection and a degree of law and order,” said Vincent Foucher of the International Crisis Group.
+The faction still led by Shekau, meanwhile, weakened in recent years and his death was announced in May.
+ISWAP then sought to expand its reach but al-Barnawi failed to win over thousands of Shekau’s followers and many surrendered to the Nigerian military instead.

 The conflict in northeast Nigeria has directly caused the death of 36,000 people, according to U.N, officials, with more than 2.3 million people displaced.